alliander-opensource/rcdt_robotics/README.md

 Contains ROS2-based utility functions that can be used for ROS2 software development for any robot.
 This avoids duplication of often repeated code between different robotic specific repositories.

+## Robot specific repositories

+The following repositories contain software developed for a specific robot:

 **rcdt_franka:**

 Contains the RCDT-developed software for the Franka Research 3.